jadhavanushka/Online-Music-Streaming-Application/README.md

-# CodeClause_Online_Music_Streaming_Application
+# Online-Music-Streaming-Application

-Project I made for my Web Developer Internship at CodeClause.
+This is the project I made for my Web Developer Internship at CodeClause.

 Languages: HTML, CSS, JavaScript